Explore Hickory's L.P. Frans Stadium

 Dimensions: left field, 330; center field, 401; right field, 330

 L.P.
-Frans Stadium is owned by the city of Hickory and named after local soft drink bottler Lee Polk Frans, whose his daughters helped fund its construction.
+Frans Stadium is owned by the city of Hickory and named after local soft drink bottler Lee Polk Frans, whose daughters helped fund its construction.
 It has both an upper and lower concourse, with the latter bisecting the seating bowl.
-The upper concourse, running from foul pole to foul pole, is home to suites, the press box, concession areas, a playground, merry-go-round, the team store and restrooms (marked "Crawdudes" and "Crawdettes").
+The upper concourse -- running from foul pole to foul pole -- is home to suites, the press box, concession areas, a playground, merry-go-round, the team store and restrooms (marked "Crawdudes" and "Crawdettes").
 The ballpark has a brick exterior, with fans entering beneath archways that lead to the upper concourse.
 Brick columns support the sloping green roof that provides shade to fans sitting behind home plate.

 Overall, a bucolic small town environment prevails.
 L.P.
 Frans Stadium is part of 37-acre Winkler Park, which includes a playground and walking trails.
 Tall trees ring the facility, leading to a sense of separation from the heavily populated surrounding area (as well as I-40, located approximately three miles to the south).

-There are two main concession areas at L.P.
+There are three main concession areas at L.P.
 Frans Stadium, and they stick to the basics.
-A concession stand on the third base side features ballpark staples such as burgers, hot dogs, chicken tenders, pretzels, popcorn and nachos.
+A concession stand on the third-base side features ballpark staples such as burgers, hot dogs, chicken tenders, pretzels, popcorn and nachos.
 The Crawdads Café, located far down the first base-line, has indoor and outdoor seating and a slightly more diverse menu.
 (Think specialty burgers and meat-topped nachos.)

-The Crawdads' most famous concession item is the CLAWlossal, discontinued in recent years (but rumored to make a return).
-This modest creation consisted of a foot-long chili-cheese dog, pub chips, a half-pound burger, a pulled pork sandwich, a corn dog, five onion rings, two jalapeño poppers and two pickle spears.
+The Crawdads' most famous concession item is the CLAWlossal, discontinued in recent years (but rumored to be making a return).
+This modest creation consisted of a footlong chili-cheese dog, pub chips, a half-pound burger, a pulled pork sandwich, a corn dog, five onion rings, two jalapeño poppers and two pickle spears.

 L.P.
 Frans Stadium is home to a nuclear crustacean family.
 Conrad the Crawdad and his wife, Candy, are the proud parents of the self-evidently named Baby Conrad.
 At least one member of this Crawdad Clan can be found roaming the ballpark during games, and they are often out and about in the community as well.
 Just don't pull their tails.